omnilaboratory/obd/docs/README.md

 ## Contribution

-OmniBolt specification is initiated by [Omnilayer.foundation](https://github.com/OmniLayer).
+OmniBolt specification is incubated by [Omnilayer.foundation](https://github.com/OmniLayer).
 Any proposal, please submit issues in this repo.